All Episodes

 And John Scopes, this young 25-year-old, amiable, likable biology substitute teacher, taught evolution straight from the textbook, basically reading from the textbook.

-And the greatest attorney who ever lived, my idol Clarence Darrow, was so incensed, he volunteered to defend Scopes, but he was really defending academic autonomy, in intellectual empowerment, free speech, and civil liberties.
+And the greatest attorney who ever lived, my idol Clarence Darrow, was so incensed, he volunteered to defend Scopes, but he was really defending academic autonomy, intellectual empowerment, free speech, and civil liberties.

-And you know, the climactic moment where he cross-examines William Jennings Bryant utterly destroyed Bryant, and he died five days later, still in Dayton, Tennessee, just down the street from the courthouse.
+And, you know, the climactic moment where he cross-examines William Jennings Bryant utterly destroyed Bryant, and he died five days later, still in Dayton, Tennessee, just down the street from the courthouse.

-He laid down to take a nap and he never woke up.
+He laid down to take a nap, and he never woke up.

 He was utterly destroyed.

-I got about 30 seconds left, but you know, put a period on the end of that, David.
+I got about 30 seconds left, but, you know, put a period on the end of that, David.

-I mean, that is a fabulous description of so much about the Scopes Monkey trial, quite frankly, and American history during that period.
+I mean, that is a fabulous description of so much about the Scopes monkey trial, quite frankly, and American history during that period.

 But you're right, Darrow destroyed him.

-Darrow is also my hero.
+Darrow's also my hero.

 Yes, we need to be sensitive, but we need to have all of these things out there.

-I I really can't wait.
+I really can't wait.

 You brought chills to me as a lawyer, but as an American, I think, just describing that period and what happened during the course of the trial.

-David Schoen, Civil Liberties attorney, thank you so much for being our guest.
+David Schoen, Civil Liberties Attorney, thank you so much for being our guest.

 Thanks so much.